Karan-Gandhi/ES113-DCC-Assignment-4/README.md

 Apart from 1e4 and 1e5, you can also display the Pie chart depicting the total amount of donations to all the parties.

 ![alt text](images/18.png)

+## Questions 2, 3 and 4

+I done these questions and included the screenshots above.

+For questions 4, I created this repo and added this `README.md` file.